 With changes in the state law, students, faculty and staff may be wondering how the new state law will impact Central Michigan University.
 Read on to learn more about what the statewide legalization of marijuana means for the CMU community.

-What is Proposal 1, exactly?
+What was Proposal 1, exactly?

 Statewide Ballot Proposal 18-1, known as the Michigan Regulation and Taxation of Marihuana Act, amends state and local law to allow the personal possession and use of marijuana by individuals 21 years and older.
 It also permits the taxation of revenue from commercial marijuana and industrial hemp facilities and creates the framework for how the government will administer and enforce the legislation.

-Even then, the Michigan Legislature will have to create laws for marijuana use, driving, traveling, growing and more before the product becomes commercially available.
+The Michigan Legislature will have to create laws for marijuana use, driving, traveling, growing and more before the product becomes commercially available.

 Will marijuana use be permitted on CMU's campus now that Proposal 1 has passed?